MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/plan-communications-strategy.md

 ### Scenario E: Connect leadership and teams across the organization
 <image>
 You need to find a way to connect leadership teams with the rest of the organization.
 The goal is to provide consistent and ongoing communication and connection from your top leadership representatives.
-The audience is extremely broad and involves multiple disciplines doing a variety of jobs from all types of devices - both remotely and in the office.
+The audience is extremely broad and involves multiple disciplines doing various jobs from all types of devices - both remotely and in the office.
 They might also span multiple geographical regions and time zones.
 The outcome will be a sustainable communications channel that connects people and provides learning opportunities beyond typical leadership announcements.

 ### Scenario F: Plan, build, and maintain a new employee onboarding program
 <image>